HWatanuki/ProjetoFinal_D2APR/README.md

 * A robust scalling approach was used for feature scalling of the numeric fatures to ensure that they are robust to the outliers indentified during the exploratory data analysis.

 Taken together, all the actions performed during the preprocessing and cleaning step should contribute to a more efficient and precise training of the machine learning model.
+This is a screen shot from the cleaned and preprocessed dataset:

 ![image](https://github.com/HWatanuki/ProjetoFinal_D2APR/assets/50485300/7743df5e-24a0-4f94-b618-59c8dbbe5285)